HEE and the NHS celebrate UK Employability Day 2020

-28 June is UK Employability Day, a day of celebration for organisations helping jobseekers to gain and progress in work.
+26 June is UK Employability Day, a day for organisations and employers to celebrate their hard work in helping jobseekers to gain and progress at work.

 Coordinated by the Employment Related Services Association (ERSA), hundreds of employment support centres and employers are throwing open their doors to raise awareness about what they do to help people into work.